-It is important for students to recognize that fees for tuition, housing, meal plans, and other costs are due at the beginning of each school term.
-The University offers payment plan options for overdue balances, but students need to make these arrangements ahead of time or they may lose their placement in classes or in University housing.
+Students need to recognize that fees for tuition, housing, meal plans, and other costs are due at the beginning of each school term.
+The University offers payment plan options for overdue balances, but students need to make these arrangements ahead of time or they may lose their placement in classes or University housing.
 Applications for payment plans are available in the Student Financial Services Office.